What Makes Your Life Meaningful and Fulfilling?

 Some people seemed skeptical of my life, hinting around with indirect queries, when what they really wanted to ask was this: “But Bella, you’re not married.
 You don’t have kids.
 How does this even count as an adult life?”
 If they had dared to ask, I probably would have said, “I don’t have a spouse, but I have friends and family.
 I don’t have kids, but I am a teacher, a mentor, an aunt, and a presence in the lives of the children of my friends.”
 Maybe I would have mentioned my work as well.

 In 2000, I headed to the University of California at Santa Barbara for what was supposed to be a one-year sabbatical.
-I basked in the sunshine, the spectacular beauty, the progressive politics, the brilliant intellectuals, my newfound friends, and the opportunity to launch a whole new area of study that I had just begun to contemplate in the years before, on the psychology of living single.
-When it came time to return to Virginia, I instead invented a new stage of life that I had not found in any academic model of adult development: I blew up my life – my good, solid, satisfying life – and started over.
+I basked in the sunshine, the spectacular beauty, the progressive politics, the brilliant intellectuals, my newfound friends, and the opportunity to launch a whole new area of study, which I had just begun to contemplate in the years before, on the psychology of living single.
+When it came time to return to Virginia, I instead invented a new stage of life that I had not found in any academic model of adult development: I blew up my life — my good, solid, satisfying life — and started over.

 I stayed in Santa Barbara, even though there was no professorship available for me.
 I gave up my tenured job and the salary that came with it, the home that I owned, and the life I had spent decades building.
 I also (mostly) left behind my study of deception and pursued with a passion my new interest in people who are single.
 That I could make such a big and financially risky series of life changes, without consulting a soul, was thrilling.